-

 1/2 – 1 Teaspoon Cheese Salt

-1/2 Gallon (2 L) Whole Milk
+1/2 Gallon (2 L) Whole Milk (not Ultra-Pasteurized, See Tips)

+Add milk (and cream if you are using) to stock pot, then add citric acid solution and stir thoroughly.
 Heat slowly on medium-low until milk reaches 90° F (32° C).
 Occasionally stir while heating, scraping the sides and bottoms of the pot to prevent scorching.

+Once the milk reaches 90° F (32° C), add rennet solution and stir gently stir for 20 seconds.
+Remove from heat and let sit for 5 – 10 minutes while milk begins to firm.
 Check on your milk.
 It should be thick and no longer runny.
 Test the curd formation by running a knife through the milk.
-If you observe a clean break (meaning the you noticed a defined line while curling through the curds), you're ready to move on.
+If you observe a clean break (meaning that you noticed a defined line while cutting through the curds), you're ready to move on.
 Otherwise, just let your milk sit an extra couple minutes.

 Cut your curds into 1" (2.5 cm) cubes, first vertically (starting from your body going away from you) and then horizontally (from left to right).
 Then cut again horizontally, holding your knife at a 45° angle.

 Return your curds to the stove, and heat on medium-low to 105°.
 Upon reaching temperature, remove from heat and gently stir for 5 minutes.
+While this is heating, line your cheese basket (or non-reactive strainer) with cheese cloth and place over a large bowl.

-Line cheese basket with cheese cloth and place over a large bowl.
-Pour curds and whey into lined cheese basket. and let set for 10 minutes.
+Pour curds and whey into lined cheese basket and let set for 10 minutes.
 Gently press down on the curds to remove excess whey.
 Reserve whey.

 The more you work the ball of curds, the firmer your mozzarella will become.
 Form it into a ball (or whatever shape you like).
+Once formed, dunk finished mozzarella in cooled whey or ice water to help it maintain its shape.
+Repeat steps 7 and 8 for all portions.

-Enjoy right away, or store (wrapped in plastic) in the fridge for up to a week.
+Eat fresh, top your pizza, or store (wrapped in plastic) in the fridge for up to a week.